Hierakonpolis/MU-Net/README.md

 This network is trained on coronal T2 mouse brain MRI delineated with a bounding box, and so for the network to function correctly MRI volumes need to be cropped to a bounding box around the brain.
 To automate this task we include a lightweight auxiliary network.
 You can exclude this step by using the "--boundingbox False" option.
 ## Installation:
 It is recommended to create a virtual environment.
-You can use `virtualenv` or [Anaconda](https://www.anaconda.com/).
-For this guide we will assume you are using the latter running in a linux environment.
-You can download anaconda for your system [here](https://www.anaconda.com/distribution/).
+For this guide we will assume you are using the [Anaconda](https://www.anaconda.com/) data science platform.
+You can download Anaconda for your system [here](https://www.anaconda.com/distribution/).

 0. Creating a new environment: